 HOW DURABLE ARE EDC FLASHLIGHTS?

 As with most things, it’s all about the quality of the craftsmanship and the materials used.
 There is no industry-wide testing standard covering impact resistance, waterproofing, and dirt resistance that flashlight manufacturers are mandated to follow.
-However, the American National Standards Institute (ANSI) has established standards of testing that some of the best flashlight manufacturers including Fenix voluntarily follow.
+However, the American National Standards Institute (ANSI) has established standards of testing that some of the best flashlight manufacturers, including Fenix, voluntarily follow.
 This allows consumers to have a clear picture of the durability of their flashlights.

 Here is a brief breakdown of what an ANSI rating means to the durability of your flashlight.